swillems/histopya/README.md

 # sh histopya/install/install.sh /usr/bin/python3.6
 ```

-If percolator is not run by calling "percolator", update the file "lib/defaults/default_parameters.json" so line 65 containing "PERCOLATOR_LOCATION" states the full path, e.g.
+Percolator can improve results, but is not essential to be installed.
+If percolator is installed, but not run by calling "percolator", update the file "lib/defaults/default_parameters.json" so line 65 containing "PERCOLATOR_LOCATION" states the full path, e.g.

 ```
 "PERCOLATOR_LOCATION": "/usr/local/bin/percolator",